heyomar/waterboys/README.md

 `/index.php` and `/wp-config.php`.

 ## Requirements
+* Vagrant or the following:
   * PHP 5.5 or higher
   * MariaDB, Percona XtraDB, or MySQL
   * Composer (required for dev)

 ## Setup
 If you have VirtualBox installed, you can use the current version, or if you